 Balram “B” Bheodari has more than 25 years of experience in aviation leadership and management roles.

-He leads the Airport’s Public Safety and Security, and Operations, Maintenance
+He leads the Airport’s Public Safety and Security, Operations, Maintenance, Transportation and Asset Management

-Operations, Maintenance and Security (OMS), which later was reorganized into two divisions (Public Safety
+Maintenance and Security (OMS), which later was reorganized into two divisions (Public Safety and Security; Operations,